-Sun safety is always in season, and it’s important to protect your skin from sun damage throughout the year, no matter the weather.
+Sun safety is always in season.
+It’s important to protect your skin from sun damage throughout the year, no matter the weather.
 Why?
-Exposure to the sun can cause sunburn, skin aging (such as skin spots, wrinkles, or “leathery skin”), eye damage, and skin cancer, the most common of all cancers.
+Sun exposure can cause sunburn, skin aging (such as skin spots, wrinkles, or “leathery skin”), eye damage, and skin cancer, the most common of all cancers.

-And skin cancer is on the rise in the United States.
-The Centers for Disease Control and Prevention estimates there were more than 80,422 people diagnosed with melanoma of the skin—the most serious form of skin cancer—in 2015 alone.
-About 4.3 million people are treated for basal cell cancer and squamous cell skin cancer in the United States every year, according to a 2014 report from the Office of the Surgeon General.
+Skin cancer is the most common form of cancer in the U.S. In 2018, there were an estimated 1.3 million people living with melanoma of the skin in the U.S. About 4.3 million people are treated for basal cell cancer and squamous cell skin cancer in the U.S. every year, according to a report from the Office of the Surgeon General.

-The U.S. Food and Drug Administration (FDA) is continuing to evaluate sunscreen products to ensure that sunscreen active ingredients are safe and effective and that (among other things) available sunscreens help protect consumers from sunburn and, for broad spectrum products with SPF values of at least 15, from skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.
+The U.S. Food and Drug Administration continues to evaluate sunscreen products to ensure that they are safe and effective and so that available sunscreens help protect consumers from sunburn and, for broad spectrum products with sun protection factor (SPF) values of at least 15, from skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.

-Reduce Your Risk for Sunburn, Skin Cancer, and Early Skin Aging Caused by the Sun
+Lower Your Risk for Sunburn, Skin Cancer, and Early Skin Aging

 Spending time in the sun increases your risk of skin cancer and early skin aging.
 People of all skin colors are at risk for this damage.
 You can reduce your risk by: